Home > Quotes > Freedom, Individualism, and Anarchy: Great Lysander Spooner Quotes

 “So these villains, who call themselves governments, well understand that their power rests primarily upon money.
 With money they can hire soldiers, and with soldiers extort money.
 And, when their authority is denied, the first use they always make of money, is to hire soldiers to kill or subdue all who refuse them more money.”

-– No Treason: The Constitution Of No Authority No. VI pg.
+- Lysander Spooner, No Treason No. VI: The Constitution of No Authority (1870), p.
 16

 “If our fathers, in 1776, had acknowledged the principle that a majority had the right to rule the minority, we should never have become a nation; for they were in a small minority, as compared with those who claimed the right to rule over them.”